monikastrah/431-2020/classes/class10/README.md

 2. On 2020-09-22, I posted a short (~9 minutes) video to Piazza and the Shared Google Drive (in the Dr Love Special Videos folder) where I created and then debugged some common errors in using RStudio and R Markdown using the iris data, which is sort of like the palmerpenguins data for Lab 04.
 Take a look, if you are interested.
 3. I fixed an error in the grading for class participation from [the Syllabus](https://thomaselove.github.io/431-2020-syllabus/).
     - I had mistakenly implied that you would receive 5 points for each Minute Paper instead of 4.
+4. The [Course Notes](https://thomaselove.github.io/431-notes/) are available through Chapter 22.
+The remaining chapters (I'm still thinking this semester will have about 30 chapters) will discuss regression modeling and will appear in late October, I expect.

 ## What Should I Be Working On?